abbasejlali/abbasejlali/README.md

 ### **Hi there** :wave:

-My Name Is Abbas Ejlali And I Work As a Fullstack Developer In Tehran
+My Name Is Abbas Ejlali And I Work As a Front End Developer In Tehran

 ### :scroll: A little more about me...